Tips for Buying a Computer on eBay

 Specific Search Criteria

 To find exactly what you need, make sure to use specific search criteria.
 Are you looking for a desktop or a laptop?
 Do you want a PC or a Mac?
-Do you need an all-inclusive package with lots of upgrades and accessories for gaming or video production, or just a basic computer for checking email and surfing the internet? eBay has everything you could possibly need.
+Do you need an all-inclusive package with lots of upgrades and accessories for gaming or video production, or just a basic computer for checking email and surfing the internet? eBay has everything you need.
 Think about your needs before starting the search.
 Buying a computer is like buying a car.
 Forethought and planning are needed to think through all the options, features, models, and price points.

 Use Search Features Wisely